glints-dev/glints-aries/README.md

 2. Run `yarn link`.
 3. Open terminal in your project.
 4. Run `yarn link glints-aries`.
-5. Run `yarn build` in `glints-aries` when finish changes in `glints-aries` and want to test locally in your project.
+5. Run `yarn build` in `glints-aries` when finish changes and want to test locally in your project.

 Run `yarn unlink glints-aries` and re-install `glints-aries` when you want to stop using local `glints-aries`